AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/example-connect-email-text-parser-gsheets.md

 This tutorial requires basic knowledge of regular expressions.
 To learn about Regex, visit [https://regexone.com](https://regexone.com/).

-## Task 1: Add the first module and configure it
+Add the first module and configure it

 1. Search for Email and choose **Watch emails** as the Trigger.

    >[!NOTE]
    >
-   >While you can connect a Google account using the Email module, you can also use the inbuilt Gmail module instead.
+   >While you can connect a Google account using the Email module, you can also use a Gmail module.

 1. Connect either a Google account or any other IMAP based email client (such as Outlook).
 1. Once connected, select a Folder whose incoming emails you want to watch, such as Inbox.
-1. Under Criteria, choose All email (or narrow it down to read or unread emails).
+1. Under Criteria, choose **All email** (or narrow it down to read or unread emails).

    You can also choose to mark fetched emails as read or unread.